-Arsenal and Manchester City had already crashed out of the Champions League on Tuesday and Wednesday respectively.
-Spurs will need to come from behind for the second time in as many rounds if they are to make the quarterfinals after a disappointing home defeat.
+Arsenal and Manchester City had already crashed out of the Champions League on Tuesday and Wednesday respectively, and Spurs will need to come from behind for the second time in as many rounds if they are to make the quarter-finals after a disappointing home defeat.

 Rodrigo scored the opener on the half-hour mark before Luisao doubled the advantage after the break - both scoring their second goals in as many matches.

-The result represents Spurs' first home defeat in 12 European fixtures, and Benfica's three away goals leave Tim Sherwood's team with a mountain to climb in next week's second leg.
+The result represents Spurs' first home defeat in 12 European fixtures, and Benfica's three away goals leave them with a mountain to climb in next week's second leg.

-Sherwood handed Harry Kane just his second start of the season after openly criticizing his side that crumbled to a 4-0 Premier League defeat at Chelsea on Saturday, but both teams struggled to carve out any goalscoring opportunities in the opening stages.
+Tottenham boss Tim Sherwood handed Harry Kane just his second start of the season after openly criticising his side that crumbled to a 4-0 Premier League defeat at Chelsea on Saturday, but both teams struggled to carve out any goalscoring opportunities in the opening stages.

 The hosts enjoyed plenty of possession in their opponents' half as the first period progressed, but Benfica goalkeeper Jan Oblak remained unchallenged aside from a Kyle Walker free-kick from which Younes Kaboul was deemed to have impeded the Slovenian goalkeeper.

-Despite Spurs' greater share of possession, it was the 2013 Europa League runners-up who drew first blood, as Rodrigo latched onto a defense-splitting Ruben Amorim pass before finding the bottom left-hand corner of the goal with a low effort.
+Despite Spurs' greater share of possession, it was the 2013 Europa League runners-up who drew first blood, as Rodrigo latched onto a defence-splitting Ruben Amorim pass before finding the bottom left-hand corner of the goal with a low left-footed effort.

 Eriksen - who returned from a back injury - threaded the ball into the path of Emmanuel Adebayor shortly after the break, but the striker dragged his attempt well wide of the left-hand post before Aaron Lennon directed a tame strike straight at Oblak.